IRB education, training and guidance

 Guidance for export control and international travel:

 Federal Export Control Regulations prohibit disclosure of certain information, technology and products to designated persons or entities, whether on U.S. soil ("deemed exports") or abroad.
-If your research protocol involves this or traveling outside of the USA, refer to the Export Control department at http://research.wayne.edu/export-control/ to see if you are required to take an action
+If your research protocol involves this or traveling outside of the USA, refer to the Export Control department at https://research.wayne.edu/integrity/export-control to see if you are required to take an action.

 Guidance on conflicts of interest: